thsaravana/dagger-playground/errors.md

     <br>

 @Component.Factory types must have exactly one abstract method.
-Already found: build(com.madrapps.dagger.component.subcomponent.Buggy)
+Already found: build(Buggy)
         EmptySubComponent carry();
                           ^

       <br>

-@Component has more than one @Component.Builder or @Component.Factory: [com.madrapps.dagger.component.component.builders.supertype.BuilderComponent.Builder, com.madrapps.dagger.component.component.builders.supertype.BuilderComponent.Factory]
+@Component has more than one @Component.Builder or @Component.Factory: [BuilderComponent.Builder, BuilderComponent.Factory]
 public interface BuilderComponent {
        ^